 About

-Dai Ichi Arts, Ltd. is a fine art gallery that is exclusively devoted to showcasing Modern ceramic works of art from Japan.
+• OUR HISTORY & MISSION Dai Ichi Arts, Ltd. is a fine art gallery that is devoted to showcasing modern and...

 Beatrice Lei Chang